+- a.
 Install hoist rings in the designated lifting points marked on the manifold.

+3

+2

-Figure 6-62: Installing a Manifold
+- Pigure 6-62: Installing a Manifold

-- 1. Manifold Plate 2.
-Manifold 3.
-Hoist Ring - Attach an overhead lifting device to the hoist rings. - Lift the manifold over the manifold plate pocket.
-5. - Lower the manifold into position onto the locating insulator and locating dowel.
-Adjust the 6. manifold to engage the locating features. - If hoist rings are installed, disconnect the overhead lifting device and remove the hoist rings.
-7. - 8.
+1. Manifold Plate 2.
+Manifold - b.
+Attach an overhead lifting device to the hoist rings. - 5.
+Lift the manifold over the manifold plate pocket. - 6.
+Lower the manifold into position onto the locating insulator and locating dowel.
+Adjust the manifold to engage the locating features. - 7.
+If hoist rings are installed, disconnect the overhead lifting device and remove the hoist rings. - 8.
 Apply a thread-locking fluid to the threads of the screws that secure the manifold to the manifold plate.
 Refer to Section 3.4 for information about recommended lubricants.